sidharthkuruvila/sidharthkuruvila.github.io/_posts/2018-02-03-move-semantics-in-a-gc-language.md

 ```

-There are limitations to this approach, the scope of the file objected is delimited by curly braces.
+However, there are limitations to this approach, the scope of the file object is delimited by curly braces.
 And it is not possible to pass the function object beyond the curly braces without bad things happening.
 You get used to living without the ability.

-C++ runs into similar problems of resource management, in c++’ case it applies to any object allocated on the heap.
-And c++ has a similar solution to the problem in the form of a pattern called RAII.
+C++ runs into similar problems of resource management, in c++’s case it applies to any object allocated on the heap.
+And c++ has a similar solution to the problem in the form of a pattern called [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization).
 With RAII an object on the stack will call its own destructor method before going out of scope.

 ```c++
 class Resource {